Belgian, English fans enjoy Poland's Gdansk ahead of Kaliningrad clash

 “So we’ll just get in and get out on the same day, that’s the plan.”

-Darren, from Leicestershire, who has traveled previously to the Copa America and the African Nations Cup as well as several European Championships and World Cups, said the tournament in Russia has been the most difficult to organize transport for.
+Darren, from Leicestershire, who has travelled previously to the Copa America and the African Nations Cup as well as several European Championships and World Cups, said the tournament in Russia has been the most difficult to organise transport for.

 According to Poland’s border agency, big groups of fans are expected to cross the Polish-Russian border on Wednesday night and on Thursday before the match, which kicks off at 1800 GMT.